eclipse-tractusx/traceability-foss/docs/user-manual.md

 This includes data based on the aspect models of use case traceability: AsPlanned, SerialPart, Batch.
 Parts that have a quality alert are highlighted yellow.

-#### Parts selection -> Create quality alert
+#### Create quality notification from parts

 Select one or multiple child components/parts/batches that are built into your part.
-Selection will enable you to create a quality alert (notification) to your customers.
-For this action, a button appears at the top right of the table as soon as an asset has been selected.
+Selection will enable you to create a quality notification to customers (alert) or to suppliers (investigation) .
+For this action, click on the corresponding icon on the top left of a parts table.
-The quality alert will be added to a queue (queued & requested inbox) and not directly sent to the customers.
+The quality notification will be added to a queue (quality notifications) and not directly sent to the customer/supplier.
+It is also possible to create a quality notification without the selection of parts.

 Once the quality alert is created you will get a pop-up and can directly navigate to the inbox for further action.

+Parts which exist in a quality notification will be highlighted as a yellow colored row in the parts table.

 #### Parts selection -> Publish assets